wagnerpa1/PanHunt/README.md

-# Firebase Studio
+# Pfarrkirchen Explorer

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This Next.js application is a scavenger hunt that guides users through the town of Pfarrkirchen, Germany.
+It presents riddles for different stations, and upon answering them correctly, provides explanations about each location, and allows the user to download a digital certificate upon completion.

+## Getting Started

+To get started, clone the repository and run `npm install` followed by `npm run dev`.